CloudNativeEntrepreneur/sveltekit-web3auth/README.md

-# sveltekit + web3 Auth
+# sveltekit + web3auth

-This project aims to integrate Web3 Auth via MetaMask with a JWT Issuing auth server for use with APIs in Sveltekit.
+This project aims to integrate web3auth via MetaMask with a JWT Issuing auth server for use with APIs in Sveltekit.
 Once login is complete, Navigation to protected pages of app don't require a request to Authorization Server.
 Sveltekit hooks take care of :

     [x] Silent Refresh Workflow
     [x] Validating the client accessToken validity